hkdeven/CivicUp-2.0/README.md

 * let logged in users propose new initiatives to the community
 * let logged in users upvote or down vote initiatives
 * let logged in users discuss initiatives in a comment thread
+* let visitors and users donate directly to the FLTA

 ###[Click here to see the demo site - coming soon](#)###